maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 The purpose of the interface's ***updateInstance*** operation is to enable service providers to update existing entries of registered service Instances.
-It is implemented following the REST methodology using a PUT HTTP method.
+It is implemented following the REST methodology, using a PUT HTTP method.
 It receives as an input a populated Instance object that contains all the mandatory information.
 The MSR will respond with a copy of the Instance object updated, including its assigned ID.
 The internal structure of the Instance object is